-- 41. CMEE allows the Court to supervise the briefing and meeting of expert witnesses and production of their joint expert report.18 - 42.
-The Court's objective in directing a case to CMEE is to promote an effective, efficient, and fair process for expert evidence, which reinforces- - a) the duty of the parties to brief the expert witnesses and prepare them to fulfill their role; and - b) the duty of expert witnesses to provide the Court with relevant and impartial evidence within their area of expertise. - 43.
-Unless otherwise ordered, CMEE will commence with a case management conference and conclude when the Court directs. - 44.
-The Court will consider whether to direct a case to CMEE on a case-by-case basis, usually after the parties have nominated their expert witnesses. - 45.
-The Court will consider directing a case to CMEE if - a) The parties nominate multiple expert witnesses; or - b) The case involves complex issues on which expert evidence will be required; or - c) The evidence of expert witnesses in one or more areas of expertise will impact on the evidence of other experts; or - d) There is a history for the case of non-compliance with the Land Court Rules 2000 or with directions made by the Court. - 46.
-If the Court directs a case to Court Managed Expert Evidence (CMEE), Part 5 Division 2 of the Land Court Rules 2000 does not apply to a meeting of experts.
+- 36. CMEE allows the Court to supervise the briefing and meeting of experts and production of their joint report. - 37.
+The Court's objective in directing a case to CMEE is to promote an effective, efficient, and fair process for expert evidence, which reinforces - a) the duty of the parties to brief the experts and prepare them to fulfill their role; and - b) the duty of experts to provide the Court with relevant and impartial evidence within their area of expertise. - 38.
+Unless otherwise ordered, CMEE will commence with a case management conference and conclude when the Court directs. - 39.
+The Court will consider whether to direct a case to CMEE on a case-by-case basis. - 40.
+The Court will consider directing a case to CMEE if - a) The parties nominate multiple experts; or - b) The case involves complex issues on which expert evidence will be required; or - c) The evidence of experts in one or more areas of expertise will impact on the evidence of other experts; or - d) The case has a history of non-compliance with the Rules or with directions made by the Court.